Provincial Infectious Diseases Advisory Committee on Infection Prevention and Control (PIDAC-IPC)

 Susy Hota is a hospital epidemiologist and infectious diseases specialist at the University Health Network, and a Clinician in Quality Improvement and Innovation at the University of Toronto.
 She completed medical school, residency training and a Masters of Science in Clinical Epidemiology and Health Research at the University of Toronto.

-Hota’s clinical and research interests include improving the control and management of Clostridium difficile infection (CDI), understanding the long-term health effects of fecal microbiota transplantation (FMT) and improving health systems response to infectious diseases emergencies.
+Hota’s clinical and research interests include improving the control and management of Clostridioides difficile infection (CDI), understanding the long-term health effects of fecal microbiota transplantation (FMT) and improving health systems response to infectious diseases emergencies.

 Vydia Nankoosingh is as a general medical laboratory technologist with 11 years of experience working in microbiology.
 She started as an Infection Control Professional in 2001 at the North York General Hospital where she worked predominantly in acute care and also gained experience in the rehabilitation and long term care settings.